 Cooking teaches your child countless lessons.
 Even young children should learn basic kitchen safety, but older kids develop practical skills and techniques, too.
 Teaching your kid how to make simple meals gives them a sense of independence.

 Your child learns cooking skills as you assign them more tasks, but they also learn about other cultures through food.
-When you make meals inspired by other cultures, teach your child about where that food comes from.
+When you make new cuisine dishes at home inspired by other cultures, teach your child about where that food comes from.
 If your child asks about certain cultures, help them research and try an authentic recipe.

 What Will Your Family Cook Tonight?

-If you're ready to turn cooking dinner into a bonding activity, you need a stress-free recipe that the entire family will love.
-Consider trying an Asian stir fry recipe like San-J's Three-Step Stir Fry with your family tonight.
+If you’re ready to turn cooking dinner into a bonding activity, you need a stress-free recipe that the entire family will love.
+Consider trying an Asian stir fry recipe like San-J’s Three-Step Stir Fry with your family tonight.
+Be sure to explore our San-J Tamari Soy Sauce and Asian Cooking Sauces to infuse your meals.
 For even more ideas, take a look at our recipes page!